bennyhuo/KotlinBlogTranslation/original/Kotlin M11 is Out!.md

 At last, we present the first results of this work: the ability to introspect properties, provided through a new kotlin-reflect.jar that ships with the compiler (a lot more functionality will be added soon).
 ### The New Reflection Jar

-We ship <code>kotlin-reflect.jar</code> separately (not as part of <code>kotlin-runtime.jar</code>), because it is rather big at the moment: about 1.8MB.
+We ship `kotlin-reflect.jar` separately (not as part of `kotlin-runtime.jar`), because it is rather big at the moment: about 1.8MB.
 We will look into reducing its size, but it is likely to always be rather substantial, so making everyone always ship it with their applications is not an option (especially for Android developers).
-As a consequence, you may need to add this jar to your classpath, if you use property literals (<code>::propertyName</code>).
+As a consequence, you may need to add this jar to your classpath, if you use property literals (`::propertyName`).
 The M11 compiler will yield an error if you don’t, but later this requirement will be relaxed.
 The IDE will offer you a quick-fix action that adds the jar automatically to your project.
 ### Class Literals

 To obtain a reflection object for a class in Kotlin, use the following syntax: